 The report does not support the further lowering of the site by 1 metre because there is no real benefit as the towers are still exposed.
 This leaves the two screening options (on boundary and in the road reserve) to consider.
 The "in road reserve" option is not supported because this will impact on any future road widenings and places a substantial structure within possible vehicle runoff areas.
 The preferred option is therefore the construction of the wall on the boundary or Option 2.
-It is anticipated that the western screen wall and the landscaping plan will be presented for consideration by Western Power in the near future.
+It is anticipated that the landscaping plan for the western boundary will be presented for consideration by Western Power in the near future.